Lanžhot

 Lanžhot (Landshut) is a town in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 3,600 inhabitants.
-Located on the border with Austria and Slovakia, it is the southernmost Moravian town.
+The town proper is located on the Kyjovka River in the Lower Morava Valley.
+Situated on the border with Austria and Slovakia, Lanžhot is the southernmost Moravian town.

 Etymology

 The original Latin name Lanczhut and the German name Landshut meant 'land guard', referring to its location on the border between Austria and Kingdom of Hungary.
 The Czech name is transcription of the original name.

 Geography

 Lanžhot is located about 7 km southeast of Břeclav and 56 km southeast of Brno.
 It lies in the Lower Morava Valley.
 The municipal territory is located on the border with Austria and Slovakia.

 The eastern border (with Slovakia) is formed by the Morava River and the western border (with Austria) is partly formed by the Thaya River.
 Their confluence forms the tripoint of the Czech Republic, Austria and Slovakia.
-Other notable watercourses in Lanžhot are the Kyjovka River (which joins the Thaya on the Czech-Austrian border) and the Svodnice Stream (which joins the Kyjovka near the town proper).
+Other notable watercourses in Lanžhot are the Kyjovka River (which joins the Thaya on the Czech–Austrian border) and the Svodnice Stream (which joins the Kyjovka near the town proper).

 The area of the confluence of the Morava and Thaya, which also includes many pools, oxbow lakes and channels, is the most valuable ichthyological site in the country.
 About 80% of native Czech fish species can be found there, and 15% of them live only there.